AdobeDocs/analytics-1.4-apis/docs/data-sources-api/c_data_sources_id.md

-# Data Sources ID
+# Data Source Type ID

-The Data Source ID is a numeric value that identifies the type of data source.
+The Data Source Type ID is a numeric value that identifies the type of data source.

 Many of the Data Sources methods described in the Data Sources API require and/or return a Data Sources ID.
 The following table lists the available data sources with the associated Data Sources ID for each.